LeetLLM

 Ignoring perplexity

-Symptom: The quantized model still chats politely, but it hallucinates order statuses or generates invalid JSON for your shipping API.
+• Symptom: The quantized model still chats politely, but it hallucinates deploy status or generates invalid JSON for your incident API.

-Fix: Always pair perplexity with task-specific benchmarks.
-For a logistics model, run your own production eval set that includes the exact output formats the model must produce.
+• Fix: Always pair perplexity with task-specific benchmarks.
+For an incident-assistant model, run your own production eval set that includes the exact output formats the model must produce.

 Confusing GGUF with the quantizer